Last Updated on January 22, 2023

 Even though it’s mechanically awful, you have to play the Berserker subclass for this concept.
 A level of exhaustion can be a killer but so can a hangover if your character’s over the age of 25.

-If you want to take a more supernatural approach to reflavoring your barbarian’s rage, demonic or ghostly possession are a great way to pull it off.
+If you want to take a more supernatural approach to reflavoring your barbarian’s rage, demonic or ghostly possession is a great way to pull it off.

 Your eyes turn black, your hair billows in a wind that isn’t there, and you should probably have also taken the Telekinetic feat for extra effect.